hm-seclab/open-brski/README.md

 - Currently, this library depends on OpenSSL.
 I would love to replace this with ring in the
 - This library does currently not support communication over TLS.
 - Each client currently does not not yet verify that the given private key fits the certificate's public key before starting.
-- It's currently only possible to use JWS payloads.
-Support for CBOR/COSE is being worked on.
+- The Pledge currently only really supports CBOR/COSE payloads.
+Using JWS is possible, but experimental.